BENJAMINNYAGA/LINEAR-REGRESSION-EDA-/README.md

 In this project, I build a Simple Linear Regression model to study the linear relationship between Age, sex, region, ibm and the target variable "charges" of the medical insurance dataset.
 I discuss the basics of linear regression and its implementation in Python programming language using Scikit-learn.
 Scikit-learn is the popular machine learning library of Python programming language.

+## 2. License information

+The work done in this Jupyter notebook is made available under the Creative Commons Attribution License 4.0.

+I have licensed this Jupyter notebook for general public.
+The work done in this project is for learning and demonstration purposes.

+&nbsp; &nbsp; &nbsp; &nbsp;

+## 3. Python libraries

+I have Anaconda Python distribution installed on my system.
+It comes with most of the standard Python libraries I need for this project.
+The basic Python libraries used in this project are:-

+ •	Numpy – It provides a fast numerical array structure and operating functions.

+ •	pandas – It provides tools for data storage, manipulation and analysis tasks.

+ •	Scikit-Learn – The required machine learning library in Python.

+ •	Matplotlib – It is the basic plotting library in Python.
+It provides tools for making plots.

+&nbsp; &nbsp; &nbsp; &nbsp;